gema-arta/heiwa/README.md

 - [ ] Create a fast, flexible, and futuristic package manager **(**「管理」, "management"  **)**.
 - [ ] Build an auto build systems.
 - [ ] Packaging, make it usable but with the aim of not being big.
 > Always W.I.P, since this is hobbyist.
+A radical experiments.

 See [docs](./docs).